Does “trade secrets” make you picture Mission Impossible?

-When you hear “misappropriation of trade secrets,” you might picture some elaborate heist where the thief is lowered into the secure underground vault from an opening in the AC duct, like Tom Cruise in Mission Impossible.
-The thief hacks into the company’s server, downloads the secret weapons technology, then boards a plane to China where he hands the flash drive to a shadowy figure in exchange for a briefcase full of cash.
+When you hear “misappropriation of trade secrets,” you might picture some elaborate heist.
+The thief is lowered into the secure underground vault from an opening in the AC duct, like Tom Cruise in Mission Impossible.
+The thief hacks into the company’s server and downloads the secret weapons technology.
+Then he boards a plane to China where he hands the flash drive to a shadowy figure in exchange for a briefcase full of cash.

 Of course, most trade secrets lawsuits are nothing like that.

 For one thing, the typical trade secrets claim involves boring “soft” trade secrets like customer lists, pricing, and other customer information.
 And even in cases involving “hard” trade secrets like the literal or figurative secret sauce, the parties to the dispute usually had some legitimate business or employment relationship with each other before things went south.